Timeline of Change at the Toledo Museum of Art (2014–Present)

 The following timeline documents significant developments at the Toledo Museum of Art from 2014 to the present.
 Drawn from contemporaneous posts, public statements, and primary sources, it presents a chronological record of the museum’s shifting priorities and practices from 2014 to the present.

-This page exists to provide context for the accompanying essay, Stewardship Across Time, and to allow readers to examine the sequence of events for themselves.
+This page exists to provide context for the accompanying essay, When Stewardship Becomes Displacement: What Toledo is Losing, and to allow readers to examine the sequence of events for themselves.

 Many of the posts below were written at the moment events occurred and therefore capture the evolving public record as it unfolded.